 It's an artsy town with great gift shops, homemade ice cream and candy, a restaurant called Riverside Cafe that specializes in catfish and plenty of hungry geese just waiting for people with a 50-cent bag of food.

-We're bunking up in The Twins, two cobblestone cottages in keeping with Medicine Creek's distinctive architecture.
+We're bunking up at the Red Door & Green Door Cabins, two cobblestone cottages in keeping with Medicine Creek's distinctive architecture.
 It's so mellow that we wish we could spend a whole week here.